RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 2.md

 Minutes later, with a hastily assembled plate of fried foods, plus a single ripe avocado that kept trying to roll off the plate, Brun approached the nap room door and hoped Trouble was still waiting for her beyond it.

-Opening the door, she found Trouble sitting and living up to their newly assigned moniker looking troubled.
-They didn't seem to react to the door opening, so Brun placed the plate on the cot and got down into a squat to get on the same eye level.
+Opening the door, she found Trouble sitting, and living up to their newly assigned moniker, looking troubled.
+They didn't seem to react to the door opening, so Brun placed the plate on the cot and got down into a squat to get on the same eye level again.

 "Hey..."
 Brun caught herself in time and wracked her mind for any other name to use aside from Trouble.
 "Small One."
 She didn't think this was much better than Trouble, but this was no time to show hesitation.
 Once more she gently gripped the only part of Trouble's face that wasn't covered in bruises, their chin, and tried to encourage them to look up.
 "I'm going to keep you safe, okay?"